testfairy/docs/docs/0531_Bug_Tracking/01_JIRA_Cloud.md

 2. Configure JIRA in your TestFairy settings:

 2.1.
-Open your TestFairy account Preferences
+Open your TestFairy account Preferences and choose "Bug Systems"

 ![Menu](/img/bug-tracking/jira-cloud-1.png)

-2. Click on "Bug Systems", choose "JIRA", and enter your JIRA username, password and JIRA URL.
+2.2 Choose "JIRA", and enter your JIRA Username, API Token and JIRA URL.
+Instead of API Token you can use your JIRA password.

 ![JIRA-setup](/img/bug-tracking/jira-cloud-2.png)